-He holds a PhD in geography and northern studies from the University of Alaska Fairbanks.
+Sfraga earned the first PhD in geography and northern studies from the University of Alaska Fairbanks.

-Once considered remote and isolated, the Arctic region is now part of the political, social, economic, security, and geopolitical landscape—this reality requires research and policy analysis now more than ever.
+Once considered remote and isolated, the Arctic region is now part of the global political, social, economic, security, and geopolitical landscape—this reality requires research and policy analysis now more than ever.